Examination and Graduation

 You will always have an oral (‘viva voce’) examination on the subject of your thesis.
-Formally, the viva is a public occasion, the time and place of which is advertised in the University Gazette, and which any member of the University may attend.
+Formally, the viva is a public occasion, which any member of the University may attend.
 In practice, however, it is extremely unusual for anyone except you and the examiners to be present.

 Your internal examiner is responsible for making all the arrangements for your viva examination and will contact you to arrange a date (usually within a month of receiving your thesis).

 ‘Academic dress’ must be worn for your viva.
 For male students, this consists of a dark suit, dark socks, dark shoes or boots, a white shirt and collar and a white bow tie.
 Female students must wear a white blouse, black tie, dark skirt or trousers, dark stockings, dark shoes or boots, and if desired a dark coat.
 An academic gown must also be worn by all students.
 For Oxford graduates, this will normally be an Oxford BA gown and hood, but graduates of other Universities may wear the academic gown of their own University.